Court of Protection and Deputyship

 During such matters it is very important to have expert involvement at an early stage to ensure that such matters are appropriately considered and costed.

-We have lawyers who are members of the Law Society Private Client Section, Solicitors for the Elderly and STEP (Society for Trusts and Estate Practitioners).
+We have lawyers who are members of the Law Society Private Client Section, Solicitors for the Elderly and an affiliated member of STEP (Society for Trusts and Estate Practitioners).
 You can therefore have full confidence that our team are accredited and recognised as specialists in their field.